kubedb/docs/docs/guides/mssqlserver/concepts/appbinding.md

 Like any official Kubernetes resource, an `AppBinding` has `TypeMeta`, `ObjectMeta` and `Spec` sections.
 However, unlike other Kubernetes resources, it does not have a `Status` section.

-An `AppBinding` object created by `KubeDB` for PostgreSQL database is shown below,
+An `AppBinding` object created by `KubeDB` for MSSQLServer database is shown below,

 ```yaml
 apiVersion: appcatalog.appscode.com/v1alpha1